syncfusion-content/windowsforms-docs/WindowsForms/calculator/Getting-Started.md

 ## Create a project

-Create a new Windows Forms project in Visual Studio to display the Calculator with functionalities.
+Create a new Windows Forms project in Visual Studio to display the Calculator.

 ## Add control through designer